-There are many sites along the river, which have particular value to the city and in the same time are influential for their surrounding context.
-They are a meeting place for local neighbourhoods, and destination points for many tourists and residents of Prague.
+There are many sites along the river, which have particular value to the city and at the same time are influential for their surrounding context.
+They are a meeting place for local neighborhoods, and destination points for many tourists and residents of Prague.
 However, with every new flooding, these attractive locations become evacuated and sealed off, directly transforming local environment and infrastructure.
 One such location is Kampa, an island sitting bellow the famous Charles Bridge in the historical district known as Lesser Town.
 Unlike other islands on Vltava, Kampa is separated from Lesser Town by a narrow artificial channel to the west called the Devil's Stream, a waterway originally dug to power water mills.
 Besides the Charles Bridge, the north tip of the island is hosting medieval residential buildings, governmental offices and restaurants.
-The south half of Kampa has a large park and a well know Museum of Art sitting on the very edge of water.
-The Studio will be focusing on the Museum and its relationship with land and water.
+The south half of Kampa has a large park and a wellknown Museum of Art sitting on the very edge of water.
+The studio will be focusing on the Museum and its relationship with land and water.
 During every flood the museum has to move its collection to higher floors and is unreachable for weeks after the flood.
-Therefore, students will address this problem with proposing a new redesign and extension of current building while in the same time working with the landscape and incorporating flood barriers that will question current water protection system and be a novel example for future anti-inundation mechanisms.
+Therefore, students will address this problem by proposing a new redesign and extension of the current building while at the same time working with the landscape and incorporating flood barriers that will question current water protection system and be a novel example for future anti-inundation mechanisms.

-Global AD Prague, Future Cities Seminar
+Future Cities Seminar

 Future Cities : City and water